 a) Section 4.2.3 of the Code specifies that in concluding Executive Board contracts care is to be taken to ensure that payments made to an Executive Board member on premature termination of contract without serious cause or as a result of change of control do not exceed certain levels (severance payment caps) and that the severance payment cap in question is based on the total remuneration for the previous year and, where applicable, on the probable total compensation for the current financial year.
-According to the severance payment clause agreed in currently valid employment agreements, in the case of a premature termination without cause and the loss of the Executive Board mandate due to a change in control and comparable situations payment is received for no longer than the remaining term of the employment contract.
-This regulation only partially complies with the stipulations set out in the Code.
-In our view, an additional inclusion of severance payment caps would not be practicable since the existing contracts of Executive Board members have been concluded for the duration of the term for which they are appointed and a regular termination of these contracts is not possible.
+Since the amendment of two Executive Board contracts in September 2015, there are currently still two running Executive Board contracts with compensation provisions stating that any Executive Board member whose contract is terminated early without good cause, or who loses their Executive Board seat due to a change of control or similar circumstances, does not receive compensation exceeding the remaining term of their contract.
+This arrangement only partially complies with the GCGC’s requirements.
+In the event that other contracts are amended or renewed, or new contracts are being concluded, they are to be amended to meet the requirements of Section 4.2.3 of the GCGC.

 b) Section 4.2.2 (2) sentence 3 of the GCGC requires that the Supervisory Board, in determining the remuneration of the Executive Board, takes into account the relationship of the remuneration of the Executive Board to the remuneration of the upper management and the headcount in general, including its development over time.
 The Supervisory Board determines where to draw the line between the upper management and the relevant headcount for the sake of its comparison.
 Section 4.2.3 paragraph 2 sentence 6 GCGC requires that total remuneration for members of the Executive Board and the individual variable components of remuneration be capped.
 Furthermore, Section 4.2.3 (3) of the GCGC requires that the Supervisory Board takes into account the planned level of the benefits to be provided when making benefit commitments, also based on how long the Executive Board member has been on the Board, as well as the annual and long-term expense for the company.
-The intention is to implement this recommendations of the Code (which we believe can only apply when Executive Board remuneration is determined again in the future) at the latest when new service contracts with Executive Board members are signed or existing contracts renewed.
-Amending existing contracts retroactively would not be consistent with the principle that existing agreements must be honored; neither could it be enforced unilaterally by the company, nor do we believe that it is required by the Code.
+Since the amendment of two Executive Board contracts in September 2015, these provisions have not been fully implemented in the two other Executive Board contracts that are currently still running.
+The intention is to implement these recommendations of the Code when other existing Executive Board contracts are amended or renewed, or new contracts are being concluded.

 Hamburger Hafen und Logistik Aktiengesellschaft